DasEd955/StyleFindr/README.md

 ## Spec Reflection

-**What matched the plan:**
+**What Matched the Plan:**

 The implementation follows the planning.md spec closely.
 The three tools cover exactly the planned inputs and outputs.
 The sequential conditional loop in `run_agent()` matches the pseudocode step-for-step: empty search results stop the loop, empty wardrobe triggers a fallback but continues, and a failed fit card is treated as a partial success rather than an error.
-The session dict field names and data-flow arrows in the Mermaid diagram map directly to the code.
+The session dict field names and data flow arrows in the Mermaid diagram map directly to the code.

 **What changed during implementation:**

 1. **Size-filter logic became significantly more complex.** The original plan described a simple case-insensitive string match.
-Testing revealed that apparel sizes (`"M"`, `"S/M"`) and numeric shoe/waist sizes (`"US 8"`, `"W30 L30"`) are incompatible systems — filtering across them silently excluded entire categories.
+Testing revealed that apparel sizes (`"M"`, `"S/M"`) and numeric shoe and/or waist sizes (`"US 8"`, `"W30 L30"`) are incompatible systems; filtering across them silently excluded entire categories.
 The fix introduced `_size_matches()` with cross-system pass-through logic, and a regression test to lock it down.

 2. **Keyword matching switched from substring to whole-word tokens.** The original relevance scorer used `in` string containment.
 During testing, stopwords like `"we"` matched style tags like `"western"`, surfacing irrelevant results.
 Changing to token-set intersection fixed this and required adding `_STOPWORDS` and `_tokens()`.

 3. **`suggest_outfit` return type changed from `str` to `dict`.** The planning.md spec listed the return as a dict, but an earlier implementation draft had it return a plain string.
 The dict shape (with `outfit_description`, `matching_items`, `style_reasoning`, `style_category`) was formalized to give `create_fit_card` and the Gradio formatter structured fields to work with.

 4. **`create_fit_card` failure became partial success, not a hard stop.** The original error table said to display the outfit and note the failure.
-The implementation encodes this as `session["fit_card"] = None` and lets the Gradio formatter handle the display — which keeps the agent loop simple and the UI consistent.
+The implementation encodes this as `session["fit_card"] = None` and lets the Gradio formatter handle the display, which keeps the agent loop simple and the UI consistent.

 ---